 - Excise duty high levels of duty apply to motor fuels, alcohol and tobacco products. - Insurance premium tax this is a tax on general insurance premiums.
-There is a standard rate of 10% (increasing to 12% from 1 June 2017) and a higher rate of 20% for travel insurance and some vehicle insurance. - Landfill tax a tax on the disposal of waste. - Climate change levy a tax on non-domestic supplies of electricity, gas, liquid petroleum gas, coal, coke and similar products. - Aggregates levy a tax on the commercial exploitation in the UK of rock, sand and gravel.
+There is a standard rate of 12% and a higher rate of 20% for travel insurance and some vehicle insurance. - Landfill tax a tax on the disposal of waste. - Climate change levy a tax on non-domestic supplies of electricity, gas, liquid petroleum gas, coal, coke and similar products. - Aggregates levy a tax on the commercial exploitation in the UK of rock, sand and gravel.